mas-sdb/ai-coding-fixability/model.md

 the entire ecosystem: language, runtime, toolchain, and community.

 Starting from this philosophy,
-the evaluation model of **Verification Loop × 9 Axes × 4 Layers** was born.
+the evaluation model of **4 Layers × 9 Axes × Verification Loop** was born.

 ---